susanBuck/notes/08_Photoshop/03_Project.md

 ## Brushes

 * Photoshop Brushes are a great way to add dimension to any project.
-Download [this ice cream cone set](/examples/_photoshop/resources/ice-cream-brushes.abr) and note where on your computer it's located.
+Download [this ice cream cone set](https://github.com/susanBuck/notes/raw/master/08_Photoshop/assets/ice-cream-brushes.abr) and note where on your computer it's located.
 * Select the **Paint Brush Tool**, and in its settings window look for the tiny right arrow.
 * After you click the arrow find the option to **Load Brushes** where you can search for the .abr file.
 * Pick one of the cones and in your shade of pink draw it below your copy / inputs but above the content box.
 You can play with the opacity of the layer if it's too dark.

 ## Map

 * Next, add the [map image](/examples/_photoshop/resources/map.jpg) to your document.
-Make sure it's layer is behind the white content box.
+Make sure its layer is behind the white content box.
 * With the map layer selected, hit Cmd + T to go into **Free Transform Mode**.
 Rotate and resize the map so it sits under the white content box.

 ## Animated Gifs